 The New England Philharmonic has a long tradition of supporting new music, including a composer-in-residence program and an annual call-for-scores established in 1985.
 The acclaimed orchestra has received recognition and national awards from the American Society of Composers, Authors, and Publishers (ASCAP) for its adventurous music programming.

 Rocha, a Wagnild Scholar, studied composition with Music Prof. Avner Dorman at Gettysburg College through the Sunderman Conservatory of Music.
-In addition, he performed with the Sunderman Wind Symphony, Orchestra, and Jazz Ensemble.
-His music was performed by many Sunderman students as well as the Sunderman Wind Quintet.
+In addition, she performed with the Sunderman Wind Symphony, Orchestra, and Jazz Ensemble.
+Her music was performed by many Sunderman students as well as the Sunderman Wind Quintet.

 “I appreciate being a recipient of this award,” said Rocha, whose music has previously received honors from ASCAP, the American Composer’s Orchestra/EarShot, Tenebrae New Music Ensemble, and the Original Music/New Ideas (OM/NI) Competition.
-He describes his process as a pursuit to create “music of uncompromising emotional intensity while exploring cognition, randomness, rhythm, and counterpoint within post-tonal frameworks.
+She describes her process as a pursuit to create “music of uncompromising emotional intensity while exploring cognition, randomness, rhythm, and counterpoint within post-tonal frameworks.”

 The Sunderman Conservatory of Music prepares the next generation of music scholars, performers, and educators with programming and multi-disciplinary music training taught by exceptional faculty.

 Photos courtesy of Stephen Brown ’17 and Sofía Rocha ’19